Business

 Credits 3.0

-Students will become acquainted with the process and conventions of business and technical communication.
-Emphasis will be placed on creating, designing, and formatting business documents and conveying technical information in a manner that is easy to read and understand.
+This course will teach students the processes and conventions of business and technical communication.
+In this course there will be an emphasis on creating, designing, and formatting business documents.
+Students will also learn how to convey technical information in a manner that is easy to read and understand.

 Credits 3.0

-Explores management functions, which include planning, organizing, motivating, directing, monitoring, problemsolving, and decision making.
+This course explores management functions, which include planning, organizing, motivating, directing, monitoring, problem-solving, and decision-making.
 This course identifies how values, character, and trust are a necessary foundation for effective management and leadership.
-Iñupiaq values fit naturally into the concepts, discussions, and assignments of this class.
+Students will be encouraged to align Iñupiaq values with the concepts, discussions, and assignments of this course.

 BUS 233: Financial Management